-The Twyford church in Hampshire, UK has a tradition of ringing their bells every year on the 7th of October.
-The origin of this tradition goes back to the 18th century when a local resident called William David became lost in heavy fog while riding home at night.
-Much to his luck he heard the church bells toll and from this he managed to find his way home.
-As a form of thanks, he left some money to the church when he died so that the church could continue to ring their bells on the 7th of October every year, just in case there were any other lost travelers.
+The Twyford church in Hampshire, UK has a tradition of ringing its bells every year on October 7th.
+The origin of this tradition goes back to the 18th Century when a local resident called William David became lost in heavy fog while riding home at night.
+Much to his luck, he heard the church bells toll and from this, he managed to find his way home.
+As a form of thanks, he left some money to the church when he died so that the church could continue to ring their bells on October 7th every year, just in case there were any other lost travelers.

 The first full moon after the Harvest Moon quite often falls in October and even has its own name.
 Known as the Hunter’s Moon, it’s one of the only two full moons (along with the Harvest Moon) that aren’t connected to a specific month.
 Depending on the year the Hunter’s Moon either falls in October or November.

-The world-famous Indian political and spiritual leader Mahatma Gandhi was born on the 2nd of October 1869.
+The world-famous Indian political and spiritual leader Mahatma Gandhi was born on October 2, 1869.
 His worldwide renown is attributed to the nonviolent way in which he resisted the colonial British rule of India.

 If you live in the northern hemisphere, you’ll be rewarded for keeping your eyes to the skies in October, as the Draconid Meteor Shower can be seen.
-It contains a single comet that is visible exclusively in the northern hemisphere between the 6th and 10th of October.
+It contains a single comet that is visible exclusively in the northern hemisphere between October 6th and 10th.

-An even more impressive meteor shower which is visible in both hemispheres is the Orionid meteor shower, which runs from the 2nd of October until early November.
+An even more impressive meteor shower that is visible in both hemispheres is the Orionid meteor shower, which runs from October 2nd until early November.
 It is named after Orion as it is usually visible in the same part of the sky as the constellation.
-At the peak of the meteor shower as many as 20 meteors are visible every hour.
+At the peak of the meteor shower, as many as 20 meteors are visible every hour.

-On the 1st of October 1949, the People’s Republic of China was founded.
+On October 1, 1949, the People’s Republic of China was founded.
 Mao Zedong ruled the republic from its founding until his death in 1976.

 The beer-swilling Bavarian festival Oktoberfest takes place every year in Munich, Germany.
 The festival usually runs for 16 days from mid-September until the Sunday of the first weekend in October.
 The event has been held since 1810 when Prince Ludwig of Bavaria held a festival to celebrate his marriage with Therese, the princess of Saxony-Hildburghausen.

-It wouldn’t be October without Halloween, which is celebrated on the 31st of October.
+It wouldn’t be October without Halloween, which is celebrated on October 31st.
 The celebration’s origins go all the way back to the Gaelic people of modern-day England, Scotland, and Ireland, who celebrated the festival of Samhain.
 Among other activities, the original celebrants of Samhain would dress in costumes or disguises and go door-to-door receiving gifts of food, much like how today’s children dress up and receive treats!

 Another Halloween tradition, albeit quite modern, is the yearly airing of the Simpsons Halloween special – the Treehouse of Horror episodes.
-This modern tradition began on the 25th of October 1990 and has aired every year since.
+This modern tradition began on October 25, 1990, and has aired every year since.
 The episodes all follow the theme of horror, in line with the many other activities that are celebrated during the Halloween period.

 October has two strikingly different birth flowers, the pastel-hued cosmos, and the radiant marigold flowers.
 The cosmos flower is representative of the joy one finds in peace and love, as well as representing peace.
 The marigold, otherwise known as the calendula, is said to be a symbol of tranquility, grace, and grief.

 There is an amazingly varied number of holidays and observances celebrated throughout the world in October.
-Some of which stand out the most are World Vegetarian day on the 1st of October, World Animal Day on the 4th of October, World Food Day on the 16th of October, and International Animation Day on the 28th of October.
+Some of which stand out the most are World Vegetarian day on October 1st, World Animal Day on October 4th, World Food Day on October 16th, and International Animation Day on October 28th.

 Some of the wackier holidays that are celebrated in the US deserved their own listing, and we’re sure you’ll agree!
-On the 4th of October is National Noodle Day, on the 16th is National Fossil Day, Sweetest Day is on the 17th and Boss’s Day is celebrated on the 19th.
+October 4th is National Noodle Day, October 16th is National Fossil Day, Sweetest Day is on the 17th, and Boss’s Day is celebrated on October 19th.

 Those born in October can be born under one of two very different star signs.
-If you’re born before the 23rd of October, then you have the sign of Libra.
-Those born on the 23rd of October or later have the sign of Scorpio.
+If you’re born before October 23rd, then you have the sign of Libra.
+Those born on October 23rd or later have the sign of Scorpio.
 Libras are said to value harmony and diplomacy and are said to be both intelligent and kind.
 Scorpios are quite different, valuing trust and honesty above other things, as well as being quite intense yet imaginative people.

 If you live in the UK and love McDonald’s, then here’s one for you.
-The very first McDonald’s restaurant in the UK opened its doors on the 1st of October 1974.
+The very first McDonald’s restaurant in the UK opened its doors on October 1, 1974.
 The restaurant is still operational today and is located in Woolwich, in the south of London.

 As you can see, October is a pretty fantastic time of the year.